COSC1127-AI/pacman-contest-cluster/README.md

     * Via student-team mapping file; option `--team-names`
     * Mapping each filename.zip submission as teamname=filename; option `--ignore-file-name-format`
 * Generate HTML page with tournament results and list of replay files.
-    * option `--www-path` to specify where HTML should be placed.
-    * option `--upload-replays` to uploads tar file into https://transfer.sh to avoid filling your local www space
-    * option `--upload-logs` and `--upload-stats` to uploads logs and stats into https://transfer.sh to avoid filling your local www space
+    * ability to store replays and logs into https://transfer.sh to avoid filling your local www space
     * Ranking generation:
         * 3 points per win; 1 point per tie.
 Failed games are loses.
         * Order by: points first, no. of wins second, score points third.